freeCodeCamp/freeCodeCamp/docs/FAQ.md

 If you have queries about the stack, architecture of the codebase, translations, or anything else, feel free to reach out to our staff team [on the forum](https://forum.freecodecamp.org/g/team).

 **You can email our developer staff at: `dev[at]freecodecamp.org`**
+### Additional Assistance

+If you have queries about the stack, architecture of the codebase, translations, or anything else, feel free to reach out to our staff team [on the forum](https://forum.freecodecamp.org/g/team).

+**You can email our developer staff at: `dev[at]freecodecamp.org`**